Matt 5:9 Blessed are the peacemakers, For they shall be called sons of God.

 Phil 4:6-7 (MSG) Don’t fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God’s wholeness, everything coming together for good, will come and settle you down.
 Its wonderful what happens when Christ displaces worry at the center of your life.

 3. Guilty Mind

 A guilty conscience destroys peace in our mind.
 Unresolved sin within us eats away at our soul.
 Guilt completely eats away our peace and confidence.
 There has to come a day when we decide to repent from sin, receive forgiveness, forgive others, let go of grudges and believe God.

 We cannot be peacemakers if we are not peaceful ourselves.
 If we are angry, anxious or trying to live with a guilty conscience we will be unsuccessful in bringing peace into anyone’s life.

 Isaiah 26:3 You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You.

 When Jesus sent out the disciples, He told them what not to do as much as what to do.
 The issue is not so much focusing on the right things but rather not becoming distracted by the wrong things.
 There are a thousand and one things we can give ourselves to, but there is only going to be one thing above all others we must devote our highest attention to.
 We cannot do everything.
 We are not called to do everything.
 We should not attempt to do everything.
-Be strong enough to prohibit yourself from doing those things that waste your time, your energy and your money.

 But Martha was distracted with much serving, and she approached Him and said, “Lord, do You not care that my sister has left me to serve along?
 Therefore tell her to help me.”
 And Jesus answered and said to her, “Martha, Martha, you are worried and troubled about many things.”